Nonsteroidal Anti-inflammatory Drugs and Ulcers (cont.)

 - Can NSAID-related ulcers and complications be prevented?

 How do NSAIDs work and how do they cause stomach problems?

 Prostaglandins are natural chemicals that serve as messengers to promote inflammation.
-By inhibiting the body's production of prostaglandins, NSAIDs decrease inflammation and the symptoms and signs of inflammation, pain, tenderness, and fever.
+By inhibiting the body's production of prostaglandins, NSAIDs decrease inflammation and the symptoms and signs of inflammation, such as pain, tenderness, and fever.
 However, certain prostaglandins also are important in protecting the stomach lining from the corrosive effects of stomach acid as well as playing a role in maintaining the natural, healthy condition of the stomach lining.
 These protective prostaglandins are produced by an enzyme called Cox-1.
 By blocking the Cox-1 enzyme and disrupting the production of prostaglandins in the stomach, NSAIDs can cause ulcers and bleeding.
 Some NSAIDs have less effect on prostaglandins in the stomach than others, and, therefore, may have a lower risk of causing ulcers but the increased risk of ulcers still exists.